Charlie9009/CI_MS1_MYGYM/README.md

 * The footer had to much information so I styled the responsiveness to remove contact info, Athlean X and address info.
 Instead I kept the Contact link which gets you to the Contact page and also the social media icons which are only present in the footer.

-* 404 page did not work so I created a 404.md file.
-Image did not work on 404 page either and it wa fixed with the correct filepath.
+* 404 page did not work so I created a 404 md file.
+Image did not work on 404 page either and it was fixed with the correct filepath.

 ### Known bugs